-Student associations enable nursing students to have fun at Binghamton while enhancing their academic experience, developing broad skill sets and building professional networks.
+Student associations enable Decker nursing students to have fun while enhancing their academic experience, developing broad skill sets and building professional networks.

 Nursing Student Association/NSA

-The NSA is a platform for collaboration and communication among members of Binghamton's nursing community.
-The group provides mentorship for underclassmen and prospective students, and promotes professional development through job and internship sessions that educate developing nurses on career advancement.
+The Nursing Student Association (NSA) is a platform for collaboration and communication among members of Binghamton's nursing community.
+The group provides mentorship for undergraduate and prospective students and promotes professional development through job and internship sessions that educate developing nurses on career advancement.
 The NSA also encourages student involvement in the local area; members regularly participate in several community health promotion and prevention events.
 NSA members also take part in the life of Decker College, selling college apparel and using the profits to fund an annual semiformal for students and faculty.

 Mary E. Mahoney Nursing Support Group

 Mary E. Mahoney was the first African American woman to complete nurse's training in the United States, one of the first Black members of the American Nurses Association and an activist for civil and women's rights.
 To honor this nursing pioneer, Binghamton's Mary E. Mahoney Nursing Support Group helps students from underrepresented populations pursue a career in nursing.
 MEM pairs new students with experienced advisors and mentors who help them through all phases of nursing school.
 In addition, members participate in civic engagement projects such as coordinating clothing drives and offering holiday shops for area schoolchildren.